mbazaliy/MBSwizzler/README.md

 MBSwizzler
 ==========

 Simple class for method swizzling in Swift.
-Check example for more details
+Check example for more details.

 Swizzle NSDictionary methods: